-• Mesh
+Mesh

-Using vertical axes, the Mesh displays traffic flows as lists of destinations, sources, and the port being used in the traffic flows.
+Using vertical axes, the Mesh displays traffic flows as lists of destinations, sources, and the port.
 The traffic flows between destinations and sources connect along parallel coordinates.
 You can sort the results based on port number or the number of traffic flows.
 Click any item in the results to focus on specific traffic flows.

-· Reports
+Reports

-The Reports feature allows you to generate three types of recurring reports:
+The Reports feature allows you to generate four types of recurring reports:

 - Executive Summary reports

 - App Group Summary reports

 - Traffic Export

+- Rule Hit Count Report